Chocobozzz/PeerTube/support/doc/docker.md

 [/support/docker/production/config/custom-environment-variables.yaml](https://github.com/Chocobozzz/PeerTube/blob/develop/support/docker/production/config/custom-environment-variables.yaml) and can be intuited from usage.

-#### Webserver
+#### Reverse Proxy

-*The docker compose file includes a configured web server.
-You can skip this part and comment the appropriate section in the docker compose if you use another webserver/proxy.*
+*The docker compose file includes a configured `nginx` reverse proxy.
+You can skip this part and comment the appropriate section in the docker compose if you use another reverse proxy.*

 Install the template that the nginx container will use.
 The container will generate the configuration by replacing `${WEBSERVER_HOST}` and `${PEERTUBE_HOST}` using your docker compose env file.